Base-Griffith/Graphics/Bezier/readme.md

-Implementation of e de Castlejau algorithm
+# Implementation of de Castlejau algorithm
-		for 2D Bezeir curves
+	## for 2D Bezeir curves

 1. Left click to create Anchor points
 2. Left click and drag points.